GLOBAL AI CREDENTIAL · 21 COUNTRIES · DEVELOPED UNDER ISO/IEC 17024 PRINCIPLES

 Exam Rigor & Validity

-The CAIS examination is psychometrically validated, blueprinted to a formal Job Task Analysis, with cut scores set by the Modified Angoff method.
+The GAISB examination is psychometrically validated, blueprinted to a formal Job Task Analysis, with cut scores set by the Modified Angoff method.

 07